-- 1. Select Serverless in the header. - Select the Settings tab. - 3.
+- 2. Select the Settings tab. - 3.
 Under Scan, select the types of scans that you want to use: - Scan for Least Privilege violations and CVEs: Use this setting for a static scan.
 This scan type looks at relevant static code and configuration assessments to discover new vulnerabilities.

 During a static scan, Contrast adds a Lambda function to your account.
-Once the scan completes, the function exits.
+Once the scan